Persuasive Writing: How to Convince Anyone with Your Words!

 d) In the call to action

-Now you have the tools to persuade anyone with confidence!
+You now have the tools to persuade with confidence!